After rocky tenure as New Mexico head coach, Mike Locksley returns to Maryland with long road ahead

 Locksley, who was named the Frank Broyles Award winner Tuesday as the top assistant coach in the Football Bowl Subdivision, will be introduced Thursday at a news conference in College Park.

-Those familiar with the decision to bring Locksley back to Maryland, where he had spent 10 years under three different coaches, said Lockley’s career and personal growth while at Alabama played a major factor in his hiring.
+Those familiar with the decision to bring Locksley back to Maryland, where he had spent 10 years under three coaches, said Locksley’s career and personal growth while at Alabama played a major factor in his hiring.

 “I think the people involved in the search process heard what they needed to hear to feel confident that he has grown,” a source familiar with the process said Wednesday.

-Neither Evans nor Locksley were available for comment Wednesday.
+Neither Evans nor Locksley was available for comment Wednesday.

 Those who have known Locksley for a long time said that is the case.